maikeriva/privategooglecalendars/readme.txt

 == Description ==

-This plugin can display multiple private Google calendars with a shortcode or as a widget.
+This plugin can display multiple private (and public) Google calendars with a shortcode, Gutenberg block or as a widget.

 = Features =

-* Access to _private_ calendars by using OAuth2.
+* Access to _private_ (and public) calendars by using OAuth2 or an API key.
 * Adjustable caching - this can greatly improve the performance.
 * It uses the [FullCalendar](https://fullcalendar.io/) library to show the calendar and can be fully customized within the Gutenberg block, shorcode attributes and the widget settings.
 * Calendar filtering.